ideabizlk/IdeaBiz-Request-Handler---PHP/Readme.md

 ```

 ### Body
-this is plain string that contain any payload.
-If you need send object, please `json_encode` it.
+this is a plain string that contains any payload.
+If you need to send an object please `json_encode` it.

 ```
 $out = $auth->sendAPICall($url,RequestMethod::POST,json_encode($obj));